 Vegan Eggplant Parmesan

-- 2 medium eggplants
+- 2 small eggplants see notes

 - 1 Tablespoon salt

 - 1+1/4 cup whole wheat bread crumbs

 - 2 Tablespoons Italian seasoning